GCDigitalFellows/GCDRI_databases/sections/6-commonqueries.md

 - The `FROM` clause indicates the table that the fields belong to.
 - The `WHERE` clause filters the results of the query.

-Together, these clauses essentially create a new table based on the criteria specified in each one.
+Together, these clauses create a new temporary table based on the criteria specified in each one.

 Practice executing these queries and see what they return.